Baker: Hospitals to curtail elective procedures amid ‘rapid increase’ in COVID-19 cases

-Gov. Charlie Baker announced Monday that all hospitals in Massachusetts will curtail some elective procedures later this week to free up beds for virus patients due to a “rapid increase” in new COVID-19 cases and hospitalizations since Thanksgiving.
+BOSTON (WHDH) – Gov. Charlie Baker announced Monday that all hospitals in Massachusetts will curtail some elective procedures later this week to free up beds for virus patients and alleviate pressure on health care workers amid a “rapid increase” in new COVID-19 cases since Thanksgiving.

 “Effective Friday, hospitals will curtail elective procedures that can be safely postponed,” Baker said during a news conference at the State House.
 “This action will free up necessary staffing and beds…We can’t afford to continue straining the hospital system at this rate.”